-Sister Eileen Schwenk entered Maryknoll in 1960 from Kingston, NY.
-She had received her B.S.N. from Salve Regina College, Newport, R.I., and credits her experience at Salve for giving her the necessary foundation to live a life of service.
+Having received her B.S.in Nursing she credits her experience at Salve Regina for giving her the necessary foundation to live a life of service

 In 1973 she earned a Certificate in Clinical Pastoral Education from St. Luke’s Hospital, Manila, Philippines.
-“As a nursing student and a missionary, I had to learn to be self-reliant, deal with emergencies, and adapt to the hardships of living and working in other cultures.”
+“As a nursing student and a missionary, I had to learn to be self-reliant, deal with emergencies, and adapt to the hardships of living and working in another culture.”
 Sister Eileen was honored by her own teachers when she was awarded the Distinguished Alumni Award for her years of service in the health field among the poor in the Philippines.

 Sister Eileen also served as a hospital chaplain, a teacher for the International Catholic Migration Commission serving Indochinese refugees, and an assistant nurse trainer.
 She trained Filipino and Filipina health care workers in immunization programs, primary health care and preventive medicine.
 She learned from them how to use local herbs and alternative methods such as acupressure and acupuncture.
 This experience led her to pursue a four-year science program at New York’s Brennan School of Healing, where she was taught different ways of working with energy and received a Diploma in Therapeutic Touch in 1995.